Exploring Reiki for End-of-Life Care

 These profound lessons were the conduit of connection with these two beautiful souls and I am eternally linked with both in an intimate way.
 I remain humbled by their courage, inspired by their grace, and compelled to explore the beautiful intersections between Reiki, those who are dying, and the loving souls who care for them.

-**This article appeared in The Reiki Times, the official magazine of the International Association of Reiki Professionals.
+(C) International Association of Reiki Professionals LLC. **This article first appeared in The Reiki Times, the official magazine of the International Association of Reiki Professionals.

 © Copyright 1996 - 2024 IARP | All Rights Reserved